nuniz/mlx_stft/README.md

 ## Features

 - Compute STFT of audio signals.
-- Customizable window functions (e.g., Hann, Hamming).
+- Option to return the result in decibels (dB) with top_db and epsilon.
-- Option to return the result in decibels (dB).
+- Customizable window functions.

 ## Installation
 Install mlx_stft.